-Stage 2 will be escalated to the CEO of the Trust.
+Stage 2 will be investigated by the CEO of the Trust following the actions set out under Stage 2 in the procedure.

-Stage 3 - Panel Hearing
+Stage 3 - Complaint Panel Hearing

 If the complainant is dissatisfied with the outcome at Stage 2 and wishes to take the matter further, they can escalate the complaint to Stage 3 - a panel hearing consisting of at least three people who were not directly involved in the matters detailed in the complaint with one panel member who is independent of the management and running of the school.
+This independent panel member is likely to be an experienced governor/trustee from another school outside of The Chelmsford Learning Partnership.
+The other 2 panel members will be Trustees from the Chelmsford Learning Partnership.
 This is the final stage of the complaints procedure.

-A request to escalate to Stage 3 must be made to the Clerk, via the school office, within 5 school days of receipt of the Stage 2 response.
+A request to escalate to Stage 3 must be made to the Clerk of the Board of Trustees, via the school office, within 5 school days of receipt of the Stage 2 response.